kapilkaisare/reorderable-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

+The component itself is an abbreviated replica of one I had built for a video streaming client, which allows a business representative to reorder channels as they would appear on an application ribbon.
+When built, it replaced a bureaucratic process that involved business representatives, engineers and several days of painful reinterpretation.
+I am quite proud of it.

+You should be able to:
+* Select channels (try Ctrl and Shift selects)
+* Drag and drop channels to reorder them
+* Search for channels using the field at the top.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.